Have a healthy, active and safe summer.

 Eat fresh, grow fresh and live fresh

-Summer brings a bounty of fresh, local produce perfect for fresh everyday meals.
+Summer brings a bounty of fresh, local produce perfect for everyday meals.

 - Exploring summer’s local harvest.
 Take advantage of warmer days and in-season, locally grown produce.